casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/calling-contracts.md

 The arguments used above are:
 -   `node-address` - An IP address of a peer on the network.
 The default port for JSON-RPC servers on Mainnet and Testnet is 7777
--   `chain-name` - The chain name to the network where you wish to send the deploy.
+-   `chain-name` - The chain name of the network where you wish to send the deploy.
 For Mainnet, use *casper*.
 For Testnet, use *casper-test*
 -   `secret-key` - The file name containing the secret key of the account paying for the deploy
 -   `payment-amount` - The payment for the deploy in motes
 -   `session-hash` - Hex-encoded hash of the stored contract to be called as the session
 -   `session-entry-point` - Name of the method that will be used when calling the session contract

-**Example - Call the counter contract by hash:**
+**Example - Calling the Counter contract by hash:**

-In this example from the [Counter Contract Tutorial](/dapp-dev-guide/tutorials/counter/index.md), a hash identifies a stored contract called "counter" with an entry-point called "counter-inc".
+In this example, the `--session-hash` option identifies a stored contract with an entry-point called "counter-inc".

 ```rust
 casper-client put-deploy \